 What is Leondrino?

-Leondrino is the new type of digital currency, which combines the benefits of money supply control by central banks and the technological advantages of digital currencies, including crypto currencies, while avoiding the disadvantages as possible.
-Compared to other digital currencies, Leondrino are backed by the current and projected business of the respective brand via the obligation of the brand to accept its branded Leondrino for its products and services.
+Leondrino are digital currencies of enterprises which follow the Leondrino standard.
+Leondrino combine the benefits of money supply control comparable to central banks and the technological advantages of digital currencies based on distributed ledger technology (DLT) while avoiding the disadvantages as much as possible.
+Leondrino are backed by the obligation of the related enterprise to accept Leondrino of its brand in exchange for products and services of the brand.

 Are sovereigns giving up the monetary policy monopoly?